eoscostarica/guide.eoscostarica.io/docs/interplanetary-file-system.md

 - Greater storage capacity.
 - There is no censorship of content, being decentralized it is impossible for any content to be censored.

-Some of its disadvantages:
+Some of the disadvantages of using IPFS are:
 - It is a new technology that when implemented will bring with it some complications when wanting to run it completely on the internet.
 - It is still in the process of improvement and development.
-- Being new is difficult to use for some people.
+- Being new technology and paradigm it may be difficult to use for some people.

 ## IPFS Use Cases

 Currently there are several cases of use of systems in which companies have decided to innovate using this new technology.
 This is due to the large number of benefits offered by this system, some companies that use this technology are: [Audius](https://audius.co/), a platform that uses IPFS technology to store your data in a decentralized way where the artist can see who listens to their music so they have total control over it, another well-known company that is starting to use this technology to manage their files is [Netflix](https://www.netflix.com/).

-This IPFS protocol has also been implemented in various networks related to the blockchain.
+IPFS protocol has also been implemented in various networks related to the blockchain.
 This is due to its storage capacity and large number of benefits that it can bring to these networks.
 Some of the networks that use this storage protocol are: [Filecon](https://filecoin.io/), it is a decentralized storage network, the first blockchain network to implement the IPFS protocol in its network, [Storj](https://www.storj.io/), is another decentralized storage blockchain network that also uses the protocol.
-Another great use case is with NFTs ([Non Fungible Tokens](https://guias.eoscostarica.io/docs/aprender-eosio/nfts-en-eosio)), this technology is currently trending and is used for encrypted digital assets which uses IPFS for the storage of its data.
+Another great use case is with NFTs ([Non Fungible Tokens](https://guide.eoscostarica.io/docs/eos-learn/nfts-on-eosio/)), this technology is currently trending and is used for encrypted digital assets which uses IPFS for the storage of its data.

 These are just some of the many systems that are using this new protocol that is just beginning its impact on the Internet.